xEM Access Controller

-To get started, connect the red wire (some have a yellow wire not red) to +12v DC power.
+To get started, connect the red wire (some units have a yellow wire instead of red) to +12v DC power.
 Connect the black wire to ground.
 The white wire is grounded until an authorized tag is presented to the reader antenna, at which point it outputs +12v

 WARNING Do not apply +12v to the white output wire.
-This will damage the access controller and in most cases render it useless.
+This will immediately damage the access controller and render it useless.

 When an authorized tag is presented to the reader antenna, while the tag is in range of the antenna, the red LED indicator will light up and the white signal wire outputs +12v to be used by an external device like a very small motor, relay coil, solenoid, or trigger an external digital system (with proper voltage regulation).
 Once the tag is removed, the LED goes dark and the white signal wire goes low (0v).
 If an unregistered tag is presented, it is considered unauthorized and the LED will not light, and the white signal wire remains low (grounded).

 The xEM Access Controller can store up to 20 tag IDs in non-volatile memory.
 Each reader comes with a “master tag” which is shipped in a metal tin, and is used to add new IDs into memory.